 There are many, many more options.
-The internet has some wonderful lists with specific names of a fruit or vegetable and what hue it will become when used as a dye.
+The internet has some great lists with specific names of a fruit or vegetable and what hue it will become when used as a dye.
 Some experimentation might be in order as well.
 For instance, if you are dying a garment that really matters to you, I would suggest practicing on a swatch of that fabric to test for color beforehand.

 Once you have chosen your dye color and produce, chop it up and place it in a pot with two times the amount of water as produce.
-Bring the water to a boil, reduce heat and let steep for an hour.
+Bring the water to a boil, reduce heat, and let steep for an hour.
 If you want a more vibrant, deeper color, leave the produce in the water overnight with the heat off.

 Strain out the produce pieces and discard, or compost.
 The remaining liquid is your dye.
 Before you jump in and begin dying, however, you will need a fixative to help the fabric keep its color.

 You can use either a salt fixative or a vinegar fixative.